Biography

 Certified Legal Specialties

-- Board Certified in Immigration and Nationality Law, 2000
+- Board Certified in Immigration and Nationality Law since 2000 by the Texas Board of Legal Specialization, 2000

 Current Employment Position